Welcome to today's edition of the Rush 24-7 podcast.

 The Democrat Party, whenever they talk about raising taxes, they always exempt the hedge fund people.

-The reason is, folks, contrary to what every low information voter, hell, every union member, whatever, What practically half the country thinks that the Democrat Party is devoted to the little guy?
+The reason is, folks, contrary to what every low-information voter, and hell, every union member thinks, what practically half the country thinks is the Democrat Party's devoted to the little guy.

 And everybody thinks that's what the Democrats do.